lc512k/cv/README.md

 - Co-led the creation and roll out of our Engineering Progression Framework https://engineering-progression.ft.com/ with 4 other principal engineers, our CTO and HR Business Partner
 - Created our first Junior Squad, a space for juniors to collaborate and further their careers, now replicated throughout FT Tech.

+### Senior Engineer - Internal Products
+*Sep 2017 – Feb 2018*

+- Tech lead for GDPR.
+Led the tech strategy and the technical team that built our internal tools to comply with the incoming GDPR regulation in 2018
+- Responsible for tech recruitment in Internal Products
+- Led 12 people, 4 direct reports

+### Senior Engineer - FT.com
+*Feb 2016 – Sep 2017*
+- Hands-on tech lead for FT.com (full-stack JS) and line manager to 9 developers
+- Took FT.com from being inaccessible to fully WCAG2.0AA compliant in 6 months
+- Lead the accessibility team's dev work, accreditation process and company-wide culture shift
+- Recruitment lead and hiring manager for 35+ team

+Speaker at:
+- JSConfEU 2017 - Germany
+- O'Reilly Fluent Conference 2017 - USA
+- Shift Conference 2017 - Croatia
+- FullStack Conference 2017 - UK
+- JSConf Budapest 2017 - Hungary
+- NodeConfEU 2017 - Ireland